 - Obsessive compulsive disorder (OCD) is an anxiety disorder characterized by irresistible thoughts or images (obsessions) and/or rigid rituals/behaviors that may be driven by obsessions (compulsions).

-- OCD occurs in about 2% of populations worldwide across cultures and has been known to the field of medicine for at least 100 years.
+- OCD occurs in a small percentage of populations worldwide across cultures and has been known to the field of medicine for at least 100 years.

 - The average age of onset of OCD is 19 years of age, and it usually begins by 30 years of age.

 - OCD sufferers are more likely than those who do not have the disorder to also suffer from other anxiety disorders.